How to Plan your African Dream Safari – Step by Step Advice

 - Tips and Gratuities on Safari: See our tipping page for more information.

-- Drinks such as Sodas and Alcoholic Beverages: Some excluded include non-premium alcoholic beverages for their guests.
-You incur a bill for sodas and Beer, Wine, and Spirits at most lodges.
+- Drinks such as Sodas and Alcoholic Beverages: Some excluded beverages include non-premium alcoholic beverages for their guests.
+At most lodges, you incur a bill for sodas and Beer, Wine, and Spirits.

-- Activities not included in the Itinerary: At rare times, safari-goers may consist of an activity not previously included in the Safari.
+- Activities not included in the Itinerary: At rare times, safari-goers may consist of an action not previously included in the Safari.

-- Souvenirs-Gifts: Are not included in the price of the Safari.
+- Souvenirs-Gifts: These are not included in the price of the Safari.

 - International Airfares, Visas, medical insurance, and comprehensive travel insurance.

-- Vaccinations: Are not included in the Safari Price.
+- Vaccinations: These are not included in the Safari Price.

 Uganda Gorilla Trekking is less than half the price of what it is in Rwanda:

 Uganda is the premier primate destination in East Africa.
-Uganda has more Mountain Gorillas than any other East African Union country.
-It also has more permits, all without compromising on the Gorilla Trek.
+It has more Mountain Gorillas than any other East African Union country and more permits, all without compromising on the Gorilla Trek.
 Additionally, lodging is lower in price than in Rwanda.
 This has led to the excellent gorilla Trekker Migration to safe and affordable Uganda.

 6. Go on your Safari with a Local for the best African Safari Experience:

 What you need to pack for your trip to Uganda depends on why you visit the Country.
-If you are coming on Business, we suggest that you dress more formally for a convention.
-Ugandans like to dress smart, especially in the capital city of Kampala.
+If you are coming on Business, we suggest you dress more formally for a convention—Ugandans like to dress smart, especially in the capital city of Kampala.

-If you are coming for a Safari, what you will pack will depend on the type of Safari you will be on.
+If you are coming for a safari, what you pack will depend on the type of safari you will be on.

-Check with your airline as to luggage limitations from your Country.
+Check with your airline regarding luggage limitations from your country.
 North Americans will have more generous luggage limitations than Europeans.

 - Packing for a Safari: This page covers general safaris and gives you a packing list you can download.